 Due to the wide range of potential career options and sectors open to you as a chemistry student, it is important to start to consider your options early on in your course.
 Look for opportunities to gain relevant experience and skills within your areas of interest whether this is in a scientific or in a non-scientific sector.

-Record your skills through the Royal Society of Chemistry (RSC)
+Build skill and knowledge through the Royal Society of Chemistry (RSC)

 Consider a Year in Industry